OUR BUILDING

 For a few years in the 1970s, the building was used as indoor batting cages.
 You can still find remnants from these days all around the upstairs area; homebases painted on the floor, the odd baseball on a windowsill.
 Keep an eye out!

 The building then became Coast Auto Supply beginning in the early 1980s.
-Coast Auto Supply closed its doors in 2017, and the building sat vacant for five years until Memory Den moved, from its original location on NE Broadway, to its current home.
+Coast Auto Supply closed its doors in 2017, and the building sat vacant for five years until Memory Den opened in July 2022.